LongTraan1106/TriaL_Scan-to-flashcard/README.md

 ---

-## Ghi chú khi chạy project
+## Notes

-- Backend cần kết nối được PostgreSQL trước khi chạy app.
+- The backend must be connected to PostgreSQL before running the app.
-- Một số API xử lý AI cần endpoint LLM/OCR hoạt động ổn định.
+- Some AI-related APIs require a stable OCR/LLM service.
-- Frontend hiện dùng API URL cố định trong các service, nên cần chỉnh lại khi deploy hoặc chạy local.
+- The frontend currently uses a fixed API URL inside service files, so it should be updated when running locally or deploying.
-- Khi test trên Android emulator, `localhost` của app không trỏ về máy tính host.
-Hãy dùng IP LAN hoặc cấu hình reverse port bằng ADB.
+- On Android emulator, `localhost` inside the app does not point to the host machine.
+Use the host LAN IP address or configure ADB reverse port forwarding.
-- Nếu dùng camera hoặc document scanner, cần cấp quyền camera/storage cho app.
+- Camera and file permissions are required when using camera scanning or document upload features.

 ---

-## Hướng phát triển tiếp theo
+## Future Improvements

-- Thêm file `.env` riêng cho frontend để quản lý API URL dễ hơn
+- Add a frontend `.env` file for easier API URL configuration
-- Thêm Docker Compose cho backend + PostgreSQL
+- Add Docker Compose for the backend and PostgreSQL
-- Thêm migration tool như Alembic
+- Add a migration tool such as Alembic
-- Thêm test cho OCR, summary và flashcard pipeline
+- Add tests for the OCR, summary, and flashcard pipeline
-- Cải thiện UI học flashcard: progress, spaced repetition, quiz mode
+- Improve the flashcard learning UI with progress tracking, spaced repetition, and quiz mode
-- Thêm chức năng export summary / flashcard ra PDF
+- Add export support for summaries / flashcards as PDF
-- Thêm dashboard thống kê học tập theo ngày
+- Add a learning statistics dashboard

 ---

-## Tác giả
+## Author

 **LongTraan1106**